 Please follow the link below for more information on SEAI grants

 The ACA is a tax incentive for companies paying corporation tax and aims to encourage investment in energy efficient equipment.
 The ACA offers an attractive incentive whereby it allows companies to write off 100% of the purchase value of qualifying energy efficient equipment against their profit in the year of purchase.

 Any entrepreneurs or community groups interested in establishing a business or a service in a rural area should approach their local LEADER group (LAG).
-Whether you are at a very early stage and need advice, training, mentoring or encouragement from people who know the challenges associated with rural enterprise development, or if you have a project which needs matching capital funding you should contact the LAG in your area.
 Funding can be secured up to €500,000 for community groups and €150,000 for any private promoter with eligible Farm based projects being in a position to apply for up to €200,000.
-The normal funding level for LEADER ranges from a couple of thousand euro to twenty or thirty thousand, the larger grants are the exception rather than the rule.

 Northern Ireland Grants